What is Kior?

 Government of Alberta

-The Government of Alberta, through its environmental initiatives, likely supports companies like Kior that align with sustainable energy goals and economic development in the region.
+The Government of Alberta, through its initiatives, likely supports companies contributing to environmental sustainability and economic development within the province, particularly in the energy sector.

 What's next for Kior?